patlevin/pdn-styletransfer/README.md

 ![plugin preset example](StyleTransfer/assets/images/plugin_preset_example.png "Plugin: Preset Example")

 The "Stylize Amount"-slider lets you adjust the ratio between the selected style and the content image style.
 Note that this is not a simple alpha-blend, though.
-Even selecting zero ("0") will change the content image significantly, as the model tries to apply the style extacted from the content to the content itself.
+Even selecting zero ("0") will change the content image significantly, as the model tries to apply the style extracted from the content to the content itself.
 This process isn't perfect by any means, so keep that in mind.

 "Style Extraction" and "Style Transfer" models can be selected as well.
 The "High Quality" setting uses a larger model for extracting and transferring styles.
 The "Fast"-option selects a smaller, "distilled" version of the higher quality one that requires less memory and less CPU power.
-The resuls will be very different between the models and depending on the selected style and amount, you might even prefer one over the other.
+The results will be very different between the models and depending on the selected style and amount, you might even prefer one over the other.

 ### Creating custom styles